 - Suggestion by Heather from Trimm Travels

-The Grand Canyon is known for being super-crowded at most any given time of the year.
+The Grand Canyon is one of the most-visited national parks and is known for being super-crowded at most any given time of the year.
 However, I discovered that in December, there are no crowds.
 This isn’t an exaggeration.
 I visited Grand Canyon in December twice and every time, I couldn’t believe how few people we saw at the popular South Rim.

 Not sharing the Grand Canyon with thousands of people provides uninterrupted views of one of America’s most iconic attractions.
 The silence allows for peaceful and meaningful thoughts which make for quite the emotional impact.
 And there is no fighting for the best photo spots.

 Good to know: South Rim is open the whole year.
 Here you can find our suggested itinerary on the best things to at the South Rim of Grand Canyon in one day.
 Also the West Rim’s Skywalk is open year-round, but please take note of its shortened hours from October to April.